docker/buildx/docs/reference/buildx_create.md

 can be overridden by [`--buildkitd-flags`](#buildkitd-flags).
 See an [example buildkitd configuration file](https://github.com/moby/buildkit/blob/master/docs/buildkitd.toml.md).

+Note that if you create a `docker-container` builder and have specified certificates for registries in the `buildkitd.toml` configuration, the files will be copied into the container under `/etc/buildkit/certs` and configuration will be updated to reflect that.

 ### <a name="driver"></a> Set the builder driver to use (--driver)

 ```